amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 latest: digest: sha256:a27cb7c6ad7a62fccc3d56dfe037581d314bd8bd0d73a9a8106d979ac54b76ca size: 3252
 </pre>

-*Note: that you did not need to authenticate docker with ECR because the [Amazon ECR Credential Helper](https://github.com/awslabs/amazon-ecr-credential-helper) has been installed and configured for you on the EC2 instance.
-This was done as a bootstrap action when launching the EC2 instances.
-Review the CloudFormation template and you will see where this is done.
+*Note: Typically, you'd have to log into your ECR repo.
+However, you did not need to authenticate docker with ECR because the [Amazon ECR Credential Helper](https://github.com/awslabs/amazon-ecr-credential-helper) has been installed and configured for you on the Cloud9 Environment.
+This was done earlier when you ran the installcredhelper.sh script.
 You can read more about the credentials helper in this [article](https://aws.amazon.com/blogs/compute/authenticating-amazon-ecr-repositories-for-docker-cli-with-credential-helper/)*

 If you refresh the ECR repository page in the console, you'll see a new image uploaded and tagged as latest.